PicoCreator/open-meetup-registry/spec/organiser-api.md

 | REGISTERED       | Indicate that the object is registered and visible to public                                  |
 | BLOCKED          | Indicate that the object is blocked                                                           |

-It is not required for the registry to implement all status code
+It is not required for the registry to implement all status code.

 ---